openstack-archive/infra-manual/doc/source/creators.rst

 infrastructure configuration files using git and the OpenStack gerrit review server.

-Note that you need two separate changes to set up your new project for the ``openstack-infra/project-config`` repository:
+Note that you need two changes to set up your new project for testing with OpenStack CI systems.

 * First change to create the git repository, configure ACLs, and add the git repository to the OpenStack CI system, see